 Whenever possible, and depending on your individual preferences, our surgeons perform breast-conserving surgery (also known as breast conservation therapy).
 We also provide a range of advanced surgical techniques for breast reconstruction.

 We recognize that breast cancer surgery is a personal decision that can often be complex and overwhelming.
 Your care team at Cancer Treatment Centers of America® (CTCA) will help you understand all of your breast cancer surgery options so you can decide on an individualized treatment plan that is right for you.

 What are the side effects of breast cancer surgery?

 Surgical procedures for breast cancer can cause short-term pain and tenderness in the treated area.
 Also, the skin in the breast area may feel tight, and the muscles of the arm may feel stiff or weak.
-Surgery involving the lymph nodes can sometimes cause swelling in the arm, a condition called lymphedema.
-Rarely there are situations when additional surgery may be necessary to achieve complete removal of the cancer.
+Surgery involving the lymph nodes may sometimes cause swelling in the arm, a condition called lymphedema.
+Additional surgery may be necessary to completely remove the cancer.

 Meeting your individual needs

-Breast cancer surgery can have psychological and social impact, in addition to the physical effects; and these changes can affect your sense of femininity and sexuality.
-Your integrated care team at CTCA includes clinicians from multiple disciplines to help address these issues and enhance your overall well-being before, during and after breast cancer surgery:
+Breast cancer surgery may have psychological and social impact, in addition to the physical effects; and these changes may affect your sense of femininity and sexuality.
+Your integrated care team at CTCA® includes clinicians from multiple disciplines to help address these issues and enhance your overall well-being before, during and after breast cancer surgery:

 - Prior to breast cancer surgery, your care team will explain what you can expect for recovery, answer any questions you may have, and help you feel comfortable with the upcoming procedure.

-- During breast cancer surgery, your anesthesiologist will keep you safe, comfortable and help minimize post-operative nausea and pain.
+- During breast cancer surgery, your anesthesiologist will keep you safe, comfortable and help reduce post-operative nausea and pain.
 A pathologist will evaluate tissue samples as they are removed and provide immediate information to your surgeon to facilitate optimal removal of the tumor, helping to reduce the likelihood that you will have to undergo multiple surgeries.